AI4Society Home /

 Quick Start

-1. See our latest work on BEACON, a personalized meal planning system to assist with making optimized meal choices over a time period, incorporating various food restrictions, chronic health conditions, regional cuisine preferences, as well as balancing short- and long-term constraints to promote individual health and happines [Paper] [Demo Website]
+1. See our latest work on BEACON [demo], a personalized meal planning system to assist with making optimized meal choices over a time period, incorporating various food restrictions, chronic health conditions, regional cuisine preferences, as well as balancing short- and long-term constraints to promote individual health and happines [Paper] [Github - capstone prototype]

 2. 🎉 2024 AAAI-IAAI Deployed Application Award for our AI application, <i>Promoting Research Collaboration with Open Data Driven Team Recommendation in Response to Call for Proposals</i> 🎉 See our past work on ULTRA, a novel AI-based system for assisting team formation when researchers respond to RFPs from funding agencies.
 It has been awarded the Deployed Application Award by AAAI-IAAI 2024 (can be enlarged on the right) and featured in AI Magazine 2024: [Paper] [Demo Website]